 According to the Americans with Disabilities Act, a Service Animal is “any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.”
 Therapy dogs, emotional support dogs and companion dogs are not Service Animals as defined by the ADA.
 Because the DLC houses endangered primates, we cannot allow pets onsite.

 If you have allergies, please be aware that the DLC keeps peanuts, peanut butter, and tree nuts onsite for lemur food and training rewards.
 If you are allergic to nuts, please tell the staff at Lemur Landing when booking your tour.
-Some tour types, such as Behind the Scenes and Keeper for a Day, are more conducive to coming into contact with nuts than other tour types are.
+Some tour types are more conducive to coming into contact with nuts than other tour types are.